AndrewLuyt/divvy-bikeshare/analysis-report.md

 ![](analysis-report_files/figure-html/create motion vectors weekday-hour-1.png)<!-- -->

 Things become clearer.
-During the week, casual traffic follows the same pattern as members, suggesting that many of these trips are actually for commuting.
+During the week, casual traffic follows a similar pattern as members, suggesting that many of these trips are actually for commuting.

 Next, let's examine casual traffic flow only.